 The root canal is at the center of this complex structure.
 There can be more than one root canal for any given tooth, and these canals connect to each other and to the surface of the tooth to form a matrix of support within the tooth structure and are dependent on each other for good dental health.

 If there is a cavity or crack in the tooth, bacteria can enter through this opening, pierce the enamel and dentin layers and cause the pulp inside of the canal to become infected.
 This infection can lead to severe pain since the nerves to the teeth are enmeshed in the soft pulp.
-Untreated, this infection can move to the gums and the jaw, with the final result being tooth loss or even permanent bone loss.
+Untreated, this infection can move to the gums and the jaw, with the final result being tooth loss and permanent bone loss.

 When there is a constant pain in the tooth, increased sensitivity to hot or cold, or swelling and tenderness of the gums, it may be time for a dental root canal procedure to relieve the pain and to repair the tooth.
 A visit to your dentist can provide you with the information you need to decide on whether a root canal is an appropriate treatment for you.
 Root canals are standard dental procedures and your dentist is experienced in performing them.

 Common Questions About a Root Canal Procedure